geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-09-08/meeting-transcript.md

 Anyway, now the stride part is factored into range-file.
 Everything should be good.
 And we can remove a lot of weird, who knows if there are bug merge logics.

 ##### **Geohot** [[00:53:35](https://www.youtube.com/watch?v=5-0CYqlEE2c&t=3215)]
 Yeah.
 Yeah.
 Deleting that merge view logic.
-That was code in tiny grad I could not read.
-That was the only thing in tiny grad I couldn't read.
+That was code in tinygrad I could not read.
+That was the only thing in tinygrad I couldn't read.

 ##### **Geohot** [[00:53:43](https://www.youtube.com/watch?v=5-0CYqlEE2c&t=3223)]
 I still can't read it.
 I think the logic is quite straightforward.
 The problem is we know it's limited.
 What?
 Reshape mask?
 Yeah.
 You can read this?
 Oh, sure.
 Why not?
 Yeah.